timescale/docs/timescaledb/timescaledb-edition-comparison.md

 infrastructure and run it for free.
 TimescaleDB Community Edition is completely free if you manage your own service.

-You cannot sell TimescaleDB Community Edition as a service, even if you are the main contributor.
+You cannot sell TimescaleDB Community Edition unaltered as part of a value-added service, even if you are the main contributor.
+However, you can modify the TimescaleDB Community Edition source code and run it for production use.

-You can modify the TimescaleDB Community Edition source code and run it for production use.
 Developers using TimescaleDB Community Edition have the "right to repair" and make modifications to the source code and run it in their own on-premises or cloud infrastructure.
 However, you cannot make modifications to the TimescaleDB Community Edition source code and offer it as a service.

 Timescale provides hosted versions of TimescaleDB Community Edition:
 [Timescale Cloud][timescale-cloud] and